atomisthq/docs/docs/reference-docs/rug/rug-predicates.md

 ### Flexible Rug Predicates based Javascript

-If you need more power then a you can declare a Rug Predicate that begins by selecting the project itself and then can execute Javascript logic to indicate whether the predicate should pass:
+If you need more power then a you can declare a Rug predicate that begins by selecting the project itself and then can execute JavaScript logic to indicate whether the predicate should pass:

 ```